Birra Moretti: History

 On the company's official website, it is said that in 1942 the Commendatore Lao Menazzi Moretti saw an elderly mustached gentleman sitting at a table in the historical trattoria Boschetti of Tricesimo in the province of Udine.
 Moretti, thinking that the man could represent his beer very well, decided he would ask permission to photograph him in exchange for a reward to the man's liking.
 "Che al mi dedi di bevi, mi baste" - said the man in the Friulian language, or "Give me to drink, enough for me".
 That photo was later handed over to the illustrator Segala, alias Franca Segala, who designed the famous manifesto.

 Another version states that the photo was taken by the German photographer Erika Groth-Schachtenberger in 1939.
 The photo portrayed a Tyrolean farmer from Thaur in Tirol, a few kilometers from Innsbruck.
-Groth would not have authorized the use of his picture if he knew it would be used for the Moretti advertising campaigns in 1956.
-He would see himself in a billboard and this discovery would also have resulted in a legal dispute.
+Groth would not have authorized the use of her picture if she knew it would be used for the Moretti advertising campaigns in 1956.
+She saw it in a billboard and this discovery resulted in a legal dispute.

 Over the years, the Moustache was played by various actors.
 The most familiar face was actor and voice actor Marcello Tusco, replaced after his death by Orso Maria Guerrini.

+By the late 1980s Birra Moretti was the third largest brewery in Italy, with ten percent of the market.

+The Moretti family owned the brewery and business until 1989, when a 70 percent stake was sold to the Labatt Brewing Company.

+The original factory in Udine was closed in 1992 after brewing was transferred to San Giorgio di Nogaro, also in Friuli.

+Interbrew acquired the business with the takeover of Labatt in 1995.
+Interbrew sold the company to Heineken in 1996.